 The knowledge we develop here is highly reusable, as long as we capture everything, including the things that don’t work for the current program.
 Other programs may be able to make a selection by choosing different parameters along a trade-off curve that you have already established.
 They will already have some knowledge available to them about alternatives that don’t work, and the physical limits in the system that cause failures.
 Even if a future program has different needs, they’ll be starting with a much higher level of understanding about the basic science underneath their decisions.

 We are still in this phase.
 We selected a print supplier that uses cover lamination for our initial print run, and we are very happy with the results.
 But we have also ordered samples from Ingram.
-We’ve made the book available for print-on-demand on a trial basis, and next week, we’ll go to Powell’s Books in Portland and have them produce one for us on their POD equipment, to see if the quality is good enough to make it available that way.
+We’ve made the book available for print-on-demand on a trial basis, and next week, we’ll go to Powell’s Books in Portland, OR and have them produce one for us on their POD equipment, to see if the quality is good enough to make it available that way.
 If the samples look good, we’ll keep all three print options for different customer cases.

 Fit the Learning Activity to the Knowledge Gap and Capture As Much As You Can